Archive for the ‘Conversations’ Category

 2. Grandeur, the sublime, who’s real

 I’m less interested in grandeur as such than in embracing language as desire, abandon, laughter.
 To hell with anyone who feels it is their duty to discipline excess or ambition.
 This is, after all, art.
 Why feel guilty, ashamed, or frivolous for pursuing what kindles, spurs, and gives pleasure?
 Furthermore, it may indeed be possible to invest in questions of vulnerability and responsibility while also attempting to engage a spirit of joy and courage.
-When, at sixteen, Rimbaud says of the poet “Let him die charging through those unutterable, unnameable things: other horrible workers will come; they will begin from the horizons where he has succumbed!,” the “adult” in me winces, but I also remember that a sense of innocence and serious play are vital to both one’s work and one’s world.
+When, at sixteen, Rimbaud says of the poet “Let him die charging through those unutterable, unnamable things: other horrible workers will come; they will begin from the horizons where he has succumbed!,” the “adult” in me winces, but I also remember that a sense of innocence and serious play are vital to both one’s work and one’s world.

-As to the sublime: we generally understand it as a staggering, ineffable limitlessness, correct?
+As to the sublime: We generally understand it as a staggering, ineffable limitlessness, correct?
 I admit that I feel invested in poetic language as a coming up against or an unfolding of limits.
 These days the sublime would seem to be more relevant in a consideration of the apparatus of global power than the awesomeness of nature.
-Nonetheless, that coruscating fog of integrated military, economic, institutional, and media technologies may in fact be unthinkable (it certainly can’t be met face to face).
+And yet that coruscating fog of integrated military, economic, institutional, and media technologies may in fact be unthinkable (it certainly can’t be met face to face).
 Maybe it would be interesting to reinvest in a sense of the Romantic sublime, to seek out fresh astonishment in the presence of some visually arresting primordial immensity.
 The problem is that we’re so accustomed to spectacle that such immensities, if not immediately placing one at risk, are only likely to elicit the tourist’s array of uninteresting clichés and inanities.
-Dread (or a sense of uncanniness) is arguably a more productive starting point for thinking about one’s shared finitude.
+Dread is arguably a more productive starting point for thinking about one’s shared finitude.
 It presents itself in the poem as an experience of our exposure to a groundless and irreconcilably unfamiliar world.
-One takes up residence in the unknown and unknowable, sustained by supports/activities (e.g. language) that are inherently uncertain, at risk.
+One takes up residence in the unknown and unknowable, sustained by supports/activities (e.g., language) that are inherently uncertain, at risk.
 These supports, which bear the burdens of the past, provide only a temporary ground upon which a work or world might be situated.

 In technological modernity, we can track an ongoing sense of being haunted—by language, images, commodities, bodies.
 And yet it’s increasingly easy to feel, especially if one has a seat at the table, untroubled, fleshed, streamlined—all crispness, fluency, and versatility.
 However, it’s also very easy to feel—this especially if one does not have a seat at the table—like a zombie or an animal (I would say “ghost” but ghosts sometimes speak).
-I’m interested in the ease with which one can pass from fluency to paralysis (and in the difficulty of passing back again), as well as in the trouble of effectively articulating either (each, in different ways, are conditions in which language has withdrawn).
+I’m interested in the ease with which one can pass from fluency to paralysis (and in the difficulty of passing back again) as well as in the trouble of effectively articulating either (each, in different ways, are conditions in which language has withdrawn).
 If Pharaoh otherwise tilts toward grandeur, it’s less about grandstanding and more about exploring the liberating potentials of generosity, love, and, as I said, innocence and courage.

 3. Landscape

 I had actually recently been thinking about certain poets (Stevens, Crane, Bishop, Brathwaite) for whom there is arguably a relationship between landscape and time.
-We find ourselves in the poem, say, as in the petrified remains of history: language reveals itself as time and appears brittle or crushed or powdery—there is a sense of language as fossil, heaving, or dispersal.
+We find ourselves in the poem, say, as in the petrified remains of history—language reveals itself as time and appears brittle or crushed or powdery; there is a sense of language as fossil, heaving, or dispersal.
 Or we are in the poem as in some intricately contoured present, a radiant immediacy of detail and sensation (“infested / with tiny white sea-lice…,” “fresh and crisp with blood”).
 Or we occasionally sense the presence of an inhuman outside and its non-time or other-than-time: “A gold-feathered bird / Sings in the palm, without human meaning, / Without human feeling, a foreign song…”

 I grew up in Hollywood, Florida (the exact landscape of Larry Clark’s Bully).
-Whatever landscapes have been imprinted in me are Florida landscapes, Caribbean landscapes.
+Whatever landscapes have been imprinted in me are Florida landscapes and Caribbean landscapes.
 Using the word “imprinted” (a very Romantic notion) makes me realize—this with the hindsight of seven years spent in the Midwest—that it does feel like some psychic plates were stamped with the repeated exposures to those skies.
 On the ground, there are ports, diaspora and ethnic communities, spectacles of wealth, wealth disparities, varieties of speculative investments—none of which would radically distinguish the place from any other but for the fact that all are glazed in a near-beatific tropic luminosity and in the candied light of a distinct South Beach nihilism.

 Ironically, We Are Pharaoh is probably more directly indebted to these environments than is my second manuscript, Pink Reef.